ExtraHorizon/docs/for-developers/manage-data.md

 **Configurable logic**

 Secondly, data schemas allow configuration of the behavior logic of a document, similar to a [finite-state machine](https://en.wikipedia.org/wiki/Finite-state\_machine).
 This means that the document can possess one of a limited amount of states, and change between these states based on the configuration provided.
-Similar to properties, the states and transitions of a document are configured in it's data schema.
+Similar to properties, the states and transitions of a document are configured in its data schema.

 **Finite-state machines**